moding-il/bizdoc.core/README.md

 ## Setting up

 BizDoc is a .Net Core web application, running Angular 10.
-To author a new BizDoc environment, create a new project from _BizDoc template_,.
+To author a new BizDoc environment, create a new project from _BizDoc_ template.

 ### Prerequisites